8 questions job seekers should ask in interviews

 Looking for a new job can be an arduous process for anyone, but applicants often make it harder on themselves by not preparing the right questions to ask their prospective employer during the interview stage.

 The current recruitment landscape has slowed significantly as of late, with new hires making up less than 4% of all employees over the last three months, as opposed to 9% of all employees the previous quarter according to ADP.
-Yet there are smart interview strategies for those that still intend to job search in 2024, according to resume builder Resume Genius, including what questions to ask.
+Yet there are smart interview strategies for those that still intend to job search in 2024, according to resume builder Resume Genius, including what interview questions to ask.

 "The interview, which was once a one-sided interrogation, has transformed into more of a balanced exchange," says Eva Chan, a career expert at Resume Genius.
 "This shift owes much to the entry of younger generations like Gen Z into the workforce.
 They're a cohort that brings a new level of scrutiny to their potential employers by emphasizing a mutual fit."